-Looking For a New Hyundai Elantra Touring in your area?
+Looking for a Used Elantra Touring in your area?

 Have you driven a 2012 Hyundai Elantra Touring?

 The 2012 Hyundai Elantra Touring hatchback continues to offer ample cargo space, a smooth ride and a comfortable interior, as well as a good overall value.The Bad

 Currently at the end of its first generation, the Elantra Touring looks outdated, especially when compared to some of its sportier competitors, and receives only minor updating for 2012.

 The CarGurus View

 Popular with buyers who seek a well-equipped, budget-oriented hatchback with plenty of room for gear, the 5-door, 5-passenger Elantra Touring will disappear from showrooms after 2012, to be replaced in Hyundai's lineup by the new Elantra GT hatchback.
 Despite its somewhat dated styling and relatively unexciting cabin, the Elantra Touring handles well and offers great interior functionality.
 Although the 2013 Elantra GT excels in styling and features, it doesn't offer as much cargo space as the Touring, so buyers who require up to 65 cubic feet of cargo space as well as an affordable, comfortable hatchback might want to grab the Touring before it rides off into the sunset.